 The sixth legit checking method for the Travis Scott Air Jordan 6 British Khakis will bring us to the upper profile side of the shoes.

-The iconic pocket from the olive colourway remains even on the British Khaki AJ6s, and as the olive pair, this brown pair’s replicas also have some major flaws in terms of colours and shades.
+The iconic pocket from the olive colourway remains even on the British Khaki AJ6s, and like the olive pair, this brown pair’s replicas also have some major flaws in terms of colours and shades.

 The image with the authentic vs fake British Khaki Air Jordan 6 shoes above shows you how the fake pair has its brown pocket in a way different colour, as the shade of brown is incorrect.